paulbradish/awesome-digital-marketing/README.md

    - [Lead Generation: A Beginner's Guide to Generating Business Leads the Inbound Way](https://blog.hubspot.com/marketing/beginner-inbound-lead-generation-guide-ht)
 - [LeadPages](https://www.leadpages.com/) - A digital lead generation software platform that enables entrepreneurs and marketers to easily publish web sites and landing pages, so they can turn clicks into customers.
 - [Unbounce](https://unbounce.com/) - AI-powered landing page builder with smart features that let you create beautiful, high-performing marketing campaigns in just a few minutes.
-## Market Research
-- [Crunchbase](https://www.crunchbase.com/) - One of the more acurate prospecting services I've found.
-Great for intel and market research.
-- [Google Trends](https://trends.google.com/trends/) - A free service that analyzes the popularity of top search queries in Google Search across various regions and languages.
-- [Lead Forensics](https://www.leadforensics.com/) - The world's #1 website visitor identification software.
-Uncover your anonymous B2B website visitors and fuel your business growth.
-- [Similarweb](https://www.similarweb.com/) - All in one Website analytics competitive traffic intelligence platform.
-Often used to compare website traffic and performance, analyze strategies & market share acquisition.
-- [SparkToro](https://sparktoro.com/) - Crawls public profiles on social media so you can quickly learn where your audience is and how to reach them.
-- [Zoominfo](https://www.zoominfo.com/) - Get the B2B data and software you need to connect with and close your most valuable buyers — all in one operating system.
 ## Press Releases
 ### Press Release Distribution
 You've written a killer __Press Release__ and now you need it to make a splash.
 Enter PR distribution services.
 For a *relatively* nominal fee, they will host and distribute your press release to their large networks of IRL journalists and news sites in an automated, scalable fashion.